rishirajrsawant/OpenCV-Background-Subtraction/README.md

 White pixels are counted, and on the count, it's decided whether the street is crowded or not.

-For more information and queries, please email me.

 Application demo:
 ![Crowd Detection using OpenCV and Android](app-demo/QOM.gif)